iameetshah/iameetshah.github.io/_posts/2021-12-20-stackedBarChart.md

 ---

 In this article we will look into creating a corner-radius renderer for stacked bar chart.
 (Refer `Final Result` for screenshot after using corner-radius renderer).
+Assuming you have already installed [Charts Library](https://github.com/danielgindi/Charts) by adding to Podfile of your project and imported Charts to required UIViewController.

 **Final Result :**

 ![screenshot5](../../../../assets/Vertical_Stacked_Chart.png){: width="280" }

-Assuming you have already installed [Charts Library](https://github.com/danielgindi/Charts) by adding to Podfile of your project and imported Charts to required UIViewConntroller.

 Let’s start by creating required months and associated values.

 ```swift